Pomelkin/Pomelkin/README.md

 ### :man_technologist: About Me :
 - 💻 I`m a Deep Learning Engineer specialising in Computer Vision.
+- ⚙️ Working on object detection and classification using `YOLO`, `ViTs`, `OpenCV` and other methods
 - 🎓 Pursuing a bachelor's degree in **Applied Mathematics and Computer Science** at *Perm State University*
 - 🌱 Studying `CV`, `Deep Learning`, `statistics` and `algorithms`
 - :mailbox:How to reach me: [![Badge](https://img.shields.io/badge/Telegram-blue)]((https://t.me/pomelk1n)) [![Badge](https://img.shields.io/badge/Mail-red